ShettyGaneshprasad/WhatsApp-Spammer/README.md

 # WhatsApp-Bot
-Python script for automating your messages on whatsapp.
+Python script for Spamming your friends on whatsapp.